Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - `/calendar_delete`: This command is used to let a student delete entries they have made from the calendar

 - `/create_study_group`: This command is used to let students create private text and voice channel for their study groups.

+- `/birthday`: This command allows the user to add their birthday, with the intention of automatically receiving a birthday greeting when the date arrives.

 ### Role Commands